pavithiran-saravanan/calculator/README.md

 - JQuery

 # Features
-- Supports all arithmetic operations and decimals
+- Supports basic arithmetic operations and decimals
 - Calculator window is draggable across the screen
 - Has an elegant frosted glass design
 - Optimized fullscreen view on mobile displays